 Rich Text Editing with Text Input

 Flutter 3.3 has now improved its rich text editing support.
 Now you can receive granular text updates from “TextInputPlugin”.
 In previous updates, the “TextInputPlugin” only provided the new states with no delta between the old and the new.
-But this informational gap now gets filled with “TextEditingDeltas” and “DeltaTextInputClient”.
+But “TextEditingDeltas” and “DeltaTextInputClient” have replaced this informational gap.

 An Improved Touchpad (trackpad) Input